+- Material selection

+- Product design

+- Process design

+- Communication

+- Distribution

+- Impact during use

-- Process design Distribution - End of Life options.
+- End of Life options.

 For electronic, packaging, construction or agricultural products, use the more detailed and specific guidelines 3 to 6.

 After you have worked through the checklist and identified the elements that are relevant to your product, and you have reviewed some of the supporting information and case studies, use the checklist as the basis for a brainstorming session, or workshop.